GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 _Note:_ for booleans, always include a name prefix like `is_`, `can_`, or `has_`.

-After this are public and pseudo-private member variables.
+After enums, there's public and then pseudo-private variables.
 Their names should use `snake_case` and `_snake_case_with_leading_underscore` respectively.

 Define setters and getters when properties alter the object's state or if changing the property triggers methods.
 Care needs to be taken when doing this because we can easily loose track of hidden alterations and behaviors.

 Include a docstring in the setters/getters if they modify the node/class state in complex ways.

-Start with a leading underscore when writing setters or getters for private variables just like the variable.
+Start with a leading underscore when writing setters or getters for a private variable just like you do for the variable itself.

 ```gdscript
 var animation_length := 1.5